-- Students in grades K-5 must be seated during the activity time with a parent/guardian or another adult. - Students in grades 6-8 must be seated in an approved area during the activity time. - Students who are not seated during the activity will be given one warning.
-On the second offense, they will be returned to their parent and reminded to remain seated. - On a third offense, the student and/or parent may be asked to leave the activity.
+- Students in grades K-5 must be seated during the activity time with a parent/guardian or another adult. - Students in grades 6-8 must be seated in an approved area during the activity time. - All students should showcase good school spirit. - On a third offense, the student and/or parent may be asked to leave the activity.